sarhp/powerbi-life-expectancy-gdp/README.md

 <details>

 **<summary>GDP</summary>**
-🔸Over time, trends in life expectancy, GDP, and population growth have evolved significantly
+🔸Over time, trends in life expectancy, GDP, and population growth have evolved significantly.

-🔸Around 1990, disparities among regional groups in terms of development became increasingly noticeable.
+🔸Around the 1990s, disparities among regional groups in terms of development became increasingly noticeable.

-🔸Since the 2000s, Asia and the Americas have been narrowing the gap and catching up

 🔸Europe maintained the highest GDP, while Africa recorded the lowest figures across these metrics.